 Greengage trees certainly need the winter months to settle in.
 The ideal time to plant them time is late September through to November.
 They can take a little coaxing to fruit.
 However, once they are established and providing you plant them in a southerly aspect, you will be well rewarded.
 You will also find the fruit is very sweet and a far cry from the hard tasteless greengages offered to us at today’s supermarkets!

 There so many varieties of fruit trees available that you would be wise to do a little research before deciding which is best for your garden and your pocket.
-Pop in to talk to one of our horticultural experts in Titchfield
+Pop in to talk to one of our horticultural experts at our Titchfield Garden Centre